benayat/FEDEx_Generator-agentic/README.md

 ![GroupBy explanation](Images/groupby_explanation.jpg)

 ### Usage

+**Notice** - This project was tested on python version 3.6-3.8.

+First, you have to install the requirements - `py -3 -m pip install -r requirements.txt`

+Secondly, you should install latex on your system (the explanations inside the graphs require that).
+Things will still work even without latex but the experince might be a bit inferior.

-For now, you can view usages examples at `Notebooks` folder and at `UserStudyInteractive.py`.
+For now, you can view usage examples at `Notebooks` folder and at `UserStudyInteractive.py`.
 We are currently working on a better API that will allow users to use pandas and generate explanations without effort and without using additional dedicated API.
 You can get sense of how it will work at the `Interactive` notebooks.
+You should use the functions `join`, `filter_` and `group_by`.
+If you want to disable FEDEX-Sampling - you should set `SAMPLE` global variable at `UserStudyInteractive.py` to 0.

+Notice that `UserStudyInteractive.py` was designed to be used inside a jupyter notebook, so you should use jupyter notebook or to make several minor changes.